rails/rails/guides/source/action_view_overview.md

 In the above example layout, view content will be rendered in place of `<%= yield %>`, and surrounded by the same `<head>`, `<nav>`, and `<footer>` content.

-Rails also provides more ways to assign specific layouts to individual controllers and actions.
+Rails provides more ways to assign specific layouts to individual controllers and actions.
 You can learn more about layouts in general in the [Layouts and Rendering in Rails](layouts_and_rendering.html) guide.

 ### Partial Layouts